lynnfaraday/aresmush.com/tutorials/config/fs3skills_chargen.md

 ### Everyone Skills

 Sometimes you may want to give a skill to everybody.
 Instead of duplicating the information in each group, you can use the special "Everyone" group.
-For example, to make everyone start with Alertness 2:
+For example, to make everyone start with Alertness 2 and fluent English:

     Everyone:
         skills:
             Alertness: 2
+            English: 3

+{% tip %}
+You probably want to make sure everyone starts out as fluent (3) in whatever the game's common language is.
+{% endtip %}

 ## unusual_skills